AviationSFO/SnakeGame/README.md

 3.11a5+
 #### OS

-Tested on Mac OS and Windows 10 only.
+Tested on Mac OS and Windows 10 and 11 only.
 ### Launching Game
 To run game:
 MACOS: Open launcher